 Favourite lyrics: “your kiss, my cheek, I watched you leave / your smile, my ghost, I fell to my knees / when you’re young, you just run / but you come back to what you need”

 I really did look for a way to not have two Taylor Swift songs in a row right at the end, but I couldn’t find one, so…

 It would feel wrong not to end with “New Year’s Day.”
 This is a song about the people who don’t leave after all the fun party stuff is done, but stick it out through the decidedly un-fun parts of cleaning up the mess the morning after.
 I’m blessed to have a lot of those people in my life, and I want to end 2018 with that.
 Hold on to the memories, they will hold onto you.

 Well, that’s it.
 A whole year of playlists.
-I’ve had a lot of fun making them, and I’ll probably keep doing it in 2019 - maybe the same way, maybe with some slight adjustments.
+I’ve had a lot of fun making them, and I hope you’ve had just as much fun listening along.